 It is now common in a city to be able to read a newspaper at night under the city's artificial sky glow.
-In Figure 3.0.2, the light polluted skies of Toronto are compared to relatively good skies southwest of Ottawa on the Rideau Canal system.
-Bright red corresponds to high levels of sky glow (0.010 lux) and green is an intermediate amount (0.00025 lux).
+In Figure 3.0.2, the light polluted skies of Toronto are compared to relatively good skies southwest of Ottawa on the Rideau Canal system leading to Kingston.
+Bright red corresponds to high levels of sky glow (0.010 lux) and green is an intermediate amount (0.000 4 lux).
 The area of Algonquin Park appears black with very dark skies.